HomeProske, Swanson & Mahato

 2

-In your largest bowl, put 4 c. of the flour and in one corner sprinkle the yeast, a bit of sugar and 1 1/4 c. warm water.
-Leave 5 min. in a warm oven which was turned on briefly and then turned off again.
-Then mix in some more (2 c.) flour, another 1 1/4 c. warm water.
-Cover with a thin layer of flour.
+In your largest bowl, put 4 c. of the flour and in one corner sprinkle the yeast, a bit of sugar and 1/4 c. warm water.
+Leave 5 min. in a warm oven which was turned on briefly and then turned off again (or proofing setting).
+Then add some more (2 c.) flour, and the remaining 1/4 c. warm water, covering the yeast mixture with a thin layer of the flour.
 Wait until it rises up (about ½ hour).

 Part III